Paid Parking Hours are:

 You are welcome to tell us about your experience with a City Parking employee, by emailing ParkSpokane@SpokaneCity.org or in writing at the 311 counter in City Hall, and we will get back to you.

-Please fill out the form completely and submit it.
-Your request will be reviewed, site visited and a decision will be reached.
+Your request will be reviewed by the applicable departments, further questions may be asked, and a decision will be reached.
 Whatever decision is reached, you will be notified.
-This process can take up to a month or longer.
+This process often takes a month or longer.

 Please email your suggestions or feedback to ParkSpokane@spokanecity.org.